List of Nintendo Switch games

 The Nintendo Switch is a video game console developed by Nintendo, for which games are released both in physical and digital formats.
 Physical games are sold on cartridges that slot into the Switch console unit.
 Digital games are purchased through the Nintendo eShop and stored either in the Switch's internal 32 GB of storage (64 GB in the OLED version) or on a microSDXC card.
 The Switch has no regional lockout features, freely allowing games from any region to be played on any system, with the exception of Chinese game cards released by Tencent that play only on consoles distributed by Tencent.
+Even after the release of the successor console, the Nintendo Switch 2, in 2025, games continue to be released on the original Switch console; the Switch 2 is backward compatible with most of the Switch games.